Omikhleia/digiframe/README.md

 })
 ```

-There might be other things in the `digiframe` object, but they are not considered mature enough (and hence subject to changes), so are not part of the public API.
+There might be other things in the `digiframe` object, but they are not considered mature enough (and hence, are subject to changes), so are not part of the public API.

 ![Screenshot 2](screenshots/screenshot2.png)